eric-reichenbach/WMD/README.md

 # WMD (Wad Manager for Doom)

-WMD is a small  project I started to easily launch Doom wads and play easily.
+WMD is a small project I started to easily launch Doom wads.

 The project went further than I expected so I decided to share it.